Round the World Cruise Highlights with Princess Cruises

-What an amazing world cruise!
+What an amazing Princess Cruises round the world cruise!
 Sea Princess has been sailing a 104-night global circumnavigation from Australia taking in 37 destinations in 25 countries over a distance of 28,709 nautical miles (the equivalent of 53,169 kilometres).

-The highlights have been too many to mention with visits to Dubai, St Petersburg, New York, The Lost city of Petra, Bermuda, and Ireland as well as transits of the Suez and Panama canals, and calls to The Baltic, Colombia, Ecuador, Peru and Chile.
+The round the world cruise highlights have been too many to mention with visits to Dubai, St Petersburg, New York, The Lost city of Petra, Bermuda, and Ireland as well as transits of the Suez and Panama canals, and calls to The Baltic, Colombia, Ecuador, Peru and Chile.
 You can see the full itinerary in This Post, Cruise Itinerary.

 We’ve had so many magical moments that it’s been almost impossible to choose which ones to add into this blog post.